marionpobelle/marionpobelle/README.md

 ## CURRENT WORK

-An interactable desktop pet that moves around your screen and plays with your mouse cursor !
+Learning CSS & HTML in order to make a website for my portfolio.

 ## FUTURE PROJECTS

-- ⭐ Learning CSS & HTML in order to make a website for my portfolio.
 - ⭐ A mobile multiplayer app to be able to study with your friends - Unity.

 ## MAIN PROJECTS